-ENLT 352 (CL,W) The Development of the American
+ENLT 352 3 cr.
+(CL,W) The Development of the American

-This course will focus on the ways in which the American novel has reflected our changing literary and cultural values from the late 18th to the 20th century.
-The reading list will include works by Charles Brockden Brown, Nathaniel Hawthorne, Mark Twain, Kate Chopin, John Steinbeck, and Kurt Vonnegut, Jr.
+This course will focus on the ways in which the American novel has reflected our changing literary and cultural values from the late 18th to the

-ENLT 353 3 cr.
+20th century.
+The reading list will include works by Charles Brockden Brown, Nathaniel Hawthorne, Mark Twain, Kate Chopin, John Steinbeck, and Kurt Vonnegut Jr.

 Major Works: American Realists